-Most small businesses need to use petty cash; this is money that is withdrawn from the bank account and used to buy small sundry items.
+Most small businesses use a petty cash system.
+It is when money is withdrawn from the bank account and used to purchase sundry small items.

-If you are just a one-man band, you may find it more convenient to have a notebook with you and make a note of any cash spent, but a larger business will need to run a full system.
-It may include vouchers, spreadsheets, templates and seeking authorisation.
+If you are just a one-man band, you may find it easier to have a notebook with you and make a note of any cash spent.
+A larger business will need to run a full system.
+It may include vouchers, spreadsheets, logs, templates and seeking authorisation.

-A voucher is used as a detailed record whenever some money is withdrawn.
+A voucher or petty cash form is used as a detailed record when money is withdrawn.
 We have produced a Free Microsoft Excel voucher template for you to download.

 The voucher will need to show the following information: